acumos/system-integration/docs/z2a/configuration.rst

 Ingress - Native k8s service proxy and Ingress Controller (Nginx)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-  NOTE: Basic configuration has been integrated into the `z2a/1-acumos/1-acumos.sh` installation/configuration script.
+  NOTE: Basic Nginx configuration has been integrated into the ``z2a/1-acumos/1-acumos.sh`` installation/configuration script.

 Kong - API Gateway for Acumos (deprecated)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-  NOTE: Kong configuration has been integrated into the `z2a/1-acumos/1-acumos.sh` installation/configuration script.
+  NOTE: Basic Kong configuration has been integrated into the ``z2a/1-acumos/1-acumos.sh`` installation/configuration script.

 MariaDB - Common Data Services (CDS)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-  NOTE: CDS configuration has been integrated into the `z2a/1-acumos/1-acumos.sh` installation/configuration script.
+  NOTE: CDS configuration has been integrated into the ``z2a/1-acumos/1-acumos.sh`` installation/configuration script.

 Sonatype Nexus - artifact management
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-  NOTE: Nexus configuration has been integrated into the `z2a/1-acumos/1-acumos.sh` installation/configuration script.
+  NOTE: Nexus configuration has been integrated into the ``z2a/1-acumos/1-acumos.sh`` installation/configuration script.

 Kubernetes (kind) Configuration Tasks
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

   NOTE: Kubernetes (kind) configuration tasks that have been identified are integrated into the ``z2a/0-kind/0c-cluster.sh`` installation/configuration script.

 MLWB Plugin Configuration Tasks
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-  NOTE: Please refer to the `z2a/plugins-setup/README-plugins-setup.md` markdown document or
+  NOTE: Please refer to the ``z2a/plugins-setup/README-plugins-setup.md``
+  markdown document or
   https://docs.acumos.org/en/latest/submodules/system-integration/docs/z2a/readme-plugins-setup.html
   for additional tips/pointers.